umairkhan0538/umairkhan0538/README.md

-- 👋 Hi, I’m @umairkhan0538
+- 👋 Hi, I’m Umair khan
-- 👀 I’m interested in AI and machine learning
+- 👀 I’m interested in PYTHON, AI and machine learning.
-- 🌱 I’m currently learning electrical engineering
+- 🌱 I’m currently Stuyding Electrical Engineering.
-- 💞️ I’m looking to collaborate on python
+- 💞️ I’m looking to collaborate on pytho
-- 📫 How to reach me
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...

 <!---
 umairkhan0538/umairkhan0538 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.